zixingjiang/usvideo_capture/README.md

 ```
 pip install -r requirements.txt
 ```
 1. Run the script.
 The following command launches the script with [default arguments](#default-values).
 For more command line arguments, see the [Command line arguments](#command-line-arguments) section.
-For more information on keyboard and mouse interaction with the script, see the [user guide](https://github.com/zixingjiang/py-us-video-capture/blob/main/doc/user_guide.md).
+For more information on keyboard and mouse interaction with the script, please refer to the [user guide](https://github.com/zixingjiang/py-us-video-capture/blob/main/doc/user_guide.md).
 ```
 python capture.py
 ```